emanuelaepure10/database_manual/contribution.md

    * But when you are ready with your code push your changes to the remote `git push`

 ## Making a Pull Request
 * A Pull Request can be composed by one or multiple commits.
-All changes together should address one single issue.
-      The pull request will not be accepted if it is addressing more than one concern.
-      Example of Bad Pull Request: a Pull Request that provides a bugfix for the backend and an improvement for the webapp.
+All changes together address one high-level concern.
+If a Pull Request provides multiple, distinct features from different sections and each section addresses a separate concern, without addressing one common high-level concern, it will be rejected.
+Examples for bad Pull Requests: a Pull Request that provides a bugfix and adds a feature or a Pull Request that addresses multiple R3IPs.
 * Changes must be traceable in the commit history.
 * Make sure you have added Javadocs if you have added public interfaces.
 * Make sure there are no commented out code sections.
 * English language needs to be used in the code and comments.

 * Create the Pull Request
    When opening a "pull request", you are making a "request" that the project repository "pull" changes from your fork.
 You will see that the project repository is listed as the "base repository", and your fork is listed as the "head repository"
 * Review the Pull Request